sandy4v/s3chatbot/README.md

+Hi, I am creating an aws project and I need your help. please do not provide any code unless asked for.
+I have made significant progress and need your help to continue working on it.
+I can provide you details on everything that is done until now and we can continue after that.
+If there is any descripancy in code files. then please suggest updates as we go.
+I dont like to get entire code at once so will go step by step. is that ok? shoud I provide you the details on the project so far

 # s3chatbot
 AI chatbot on s3

-# Refactoring Streamlit App to AWS with React

-This document outlines the steps to refactor a Streamlit Python application to AWS, utilizing React for the front end, S3 hosting, API Gateway, Lambda, and Bedrock.

-## Here's a summary of the architecture:
+## Here's a summary of the architecture for a complete functional RAG application:

-React UI (S3): The user interacts with a React-based chat interface hosted on S3.
-API Gateway: The React UI sends user queries to API Gateway via POST requests.
+React UI (S3): The user interacts with a React-based chat interface hosted as a static website on s3 bucket "s3chatbot.com" API Gateway: The React UI sends user queries to API Gateway via POST requests.
+2 Lambda functions -
+First Lambda - data-ingestion - First lambda for creating chunks and faiss index to store it on another s3 bucket - sandeep-patharkar-faiss-store-bckt. the trigger will be when a pdf is uploaded on the source s3 bucket -sandeep-patharkar-gen-ai-bckt.
-Lambda Function: The API Gateway triggers a Lambda function.
+2nd Lambda Function: The API Gateway triggers this Lambda function bedrock_proxy.
 This Lambda function:
 Receives the user's query from API Gateway.
 Sends the query to Amazon Bedrock.
 Receives the response from Bedrock.
 Returns the response to API Gateway.
 Bedrock: Amazon Bedrock processes the user query and generates a response.
 Response: The API Gateway sends the response back to the React UI, which displays it to the user.

+Current process to build this -
+We have Jenkins running on a local docker container to build the cicd pipeline we are using Terraform to create the aws infrastructure and we do have some tf files written already.

+do you understand the project.
+Please ask for any clarifications before I provide you the actual code written so far

+let me give you my directory structure first. we have a git repo called "s3chatbot" inside this we have IAC folder for TF code, s3chatbot-frontend for our react code. uploading the files now wait

 ## 1. Develop the Lambda Function (Backend)